mistu7debnath/Mini-Project-6th-sem-/README.md

 ---

-## 🛠️ Technologies Used for the project
+## 🛠️ Technologies Used for the project:

 **Frontend:**